mech/Notes/Design (Product)/good_design.md

 23. Complex == Life!
 24. If it is too simple, it is dull, boring.
 If it is too complex, it is confusing.
 We like intermediate which is a moving target!
 Expert mode, see game designer.
 25. Design is Social Science, Art, Technology and Engineering.
+26. The idea of a design driven company is that design is for the entire company, not just designers but for engineers also.
+Cautioned the overuse of the term "design driven" so as not to exclude other key players necessary to build a user-centered product and successful company.
+27. Making something helps remove the rust.

 ---
 1. Some designers will come up with an idea, and maybe at first it will seem a little strange.
 If there was some top-down review process, it wouldn't survive.
 But then it will turn out that it's a huge win with users.